-I am a fourth-year journalism and biology student at Northeastern University, and am an aspiring science journalist.
+I am a fifth-year journalism and biology student at Northeastern University, and am an aspiring science journalist.
 My interest in science writing began in my environmental biology class at Montessori High School, where I wrote a short story about genetic counseling.
 When my teacher, Valerie Katz, mentioned that there was a career path which would allow me to combine my two passions, everything clicked.

 Since coming to Northeastern, I have written for a number of on-campus publications, most notably NU SCI, Northeastern’s student-run science magazine, where I am currently the editor-in-chief.
 I am also a columnist for The Huntington News and a freelance contributor to Northeastern’s College of Science.
 I have done co-ops in Communications at Vertex Pharmaceuticals and at Woods Hole Oceanographic Institution (WHOI), where I contributed to Oceanus Magazine.
 I am interested in writing about all aspects of science, but take particular delight in learning and writing about the ocean.